Concentration: Literacy and Languages

 Catherine Snow, Faculty Co-Chair

-HGSE consists of a faculty of the whole, and students can work with and take courses with faculty throughout HGSE and Harvard.
+Students will work closely with faculty associated with their area of study, but students can also work with and take courses with faculty throughout HGSE and Harvard.
 The faculty co-chairs for Literacy and Languages are below.
 View our faculty directory for a full list of HGSE faculty.

 Cohort and Community